Mindfulness Games for Kids: Enticing Partner Games that Teach Mindfulness

 This practice of honing your attention to detail helps you notice when things change and help you anticipate your reactions to situations.

 Check out the Mindful Language Teaching Prompts included in the Kid’s Yoga Flow Pose Cards.
+There are many other exercises available to further support mindfulness development.

 Just by BEING more mindful yourself, you are able to show kids what mindfulness looks like in action, which is one of the best ways to teach it!